rvermeulen/vmware-fusion-screen-recording-permission-fix/README.md

 # README

+**Disclaimer**: I only tested it on my own machine so your milage may vary and don't forget, *use it at your own risk*.

 This project aims to fix the missing *Screen Recording* permisison request for VMware Fusion 10.

 It injects a dynamic library that that invokes an API requiring the *Screen Recording* permission and thus triggering the permission modal